News & Blog

 We now offer frozen tissue from mice with EAE and CIA (and controls).
 Like our fresh cell products announced last month, these are a way of "productizing" some of our CRO services, so you can obtain mouse tissue just by ordering a product - without sending your compounds off-site or negotiating an MSA for services.

-Before ordering EAE or CIA mouse tissues (doesn't apply to CIA serum), please email us at or for our current inventory - we'll send you an Excel spreadsheet with the details of our frozen inventory (stored at -80 °C), including scoring history for each mouse.
+Before ordering EAE or CIA mouse tissues (doesn't apply to CIA serum), please email us at or for our current inventory - we'll send you a spreadsheet with the details of our frozen inventory (stored at -80 °C), including scoring history for each mouse.
 You can order individual mice based on disease severity or stage.

 All these products ship on dry ice in 1.5 mL cryogenic tubes; we can ship internationally.
 Most tissue products are always in stock; out-of-stock products are available with a few weeks of lead time.